bbatsche/Sample-Gitbook/README.md

 - `deploy.rb` &mdash; Ruby script to compile your Gitbook and push it out to Amazon S3; more on this below.
 - `Gemfile` & `Gemfile.lock`&mdash; Ruby gem settings for `deploy.rb`
 - `package.json` &mdash; Node.js settings and dependencies for your Gitbook.
 Although it would be good to change these to reflect your project for the most part it isn't strictly necessary.
 What you should check however, is the `dependecies` object.
 This is where you can add or remove additional Gitbook plugins and have them installed for you automatically by using `npm`.
 You can find additional plugins using something similar to
-    ~~~
+    ~~~bash
     npm search gitbook
     ~~~
-- `content` &mdash; This is where all the content of your Gitbook will go.
+- `book` &mdash; This is where all the content of your Gitbook will go.
 Anything added to this directory will be included in the compiled book, and any markdown file will be rendered as HTML.
     - `.bookignore` &mdash; Files to be excluded from the compiled book; by default only ignores the `_book` directory `gitbook` uses for serving the dev site.
     - `.htpasswd` &mdash; Default passwords for use with [s3auth](http://www.s3auth.com).
 Includes the `codeup` and `codeupe-staff` users
     - `book.json` &mdash; Properties and settings for your book.
 In particular, look at:
         - `title` & `description` &mdash; Your book's title and description, **do** modify these values
         - `plugins` &mdash; Some default Gitbook plugs we commonly use; after installing your new plugins using `npm` you will need to add them here to enable them in your book.
 We also disable the default MathJax plugin as it causes conflicts with our code samples
         - `links` &mdash; Disables all the default sharing links and adds a couple of extra links to the sidebar for us
+    - `content` &mdash; Curriculum content, included as a submodule of this repository
     - `cover.jpg` & `cover_small.jpg` &mdash; A simple default cover for your book.
     - `GLOSSARY.md` &mdash; An empty glossary file for your book, see the [documentation](https://github.com/GitbookIO/gitbook#glossary)
     - `README.md` &mdash; An empty landing page; this will be the introduction for your book